Topological modularity of Monstrous Moonshine: Generalizations

-Some observed divisibility---or, topological modularity---in this note can be proven \cite{followup} in a number-theoretic fashion by leveraging the (ordinary) modularity in $\sigma$, upon application of the DMVV formula \cite{Dijkgraaf:1996xw} and the twisted denominator formula \cite{norton1984more,borcherds1992monstrous}.
-Note that the series divisibility of \emph{pure} permutation orbifolds, which in the Monster context means the series divisibility of $J$, follows from Ganter's work \cite{ganter2006orbifold} on power operations.\footnote{ The series divisibility of $J$ with base \emph{24} instead of 12 can be explained by considering symmetric orbifolds of the TMF class $j \Delta^{-1}$, instead of $j \Delta^{-2}$ realized by Monster.
-This comment is due to Theo Johnson-Freyd. } In the future, we may hope for a Monster-equivariant TMF class, together with a fully developed theory, extending \cite{Barthel:2020wv}, of power operations on equivariant TMF.
+Some observed divisibility---or, topological modularity---in this note can be proven in a number-theoretic fashion, after leveraging the DMVV formula \cite{Dijkgraaf:1996xw} and the twisted denominator formula \cite{norton1984more,borcherds1992monstrous}.
+Note that the series divisibility of \emph{pure} permutation orbifolds, which in the Monster context means the series divisibility of $J$, follows from Ganter's work \cite{ganter2006orbifold} on power operations.\footnote{ The series divisibility of $pJ$ with base \emph{24} instead of 12 can be explained by considering symmetric orbifolds of the TMF class $j \Delta^{-1}$, instead of $j \Delta^{-2}$ that is realized by Monster.
+This comment is due to Theo Johnson-Freyd. } In future, we may hope for a Monster-equivariant TMF class, together with a fully developed theory, extending \cite{Barthel:2020fva}, of power operations on equivariant TMF.